Amable Liñán: Life and career

 Liñán held a PhD in Aeronautical Engineering from the Technical University of Madrid, advised by Gregorio Millán Barbany and Degree of Aeronautical Engineer from the Caltech advised by Frank E. Marble.

-He was Professor of Fluid Mechanics and professor emeritus at the Higher Technical School of Aeronautical Engineers of the Polytechnic University of Madrid (attached to the Department of Motorcycle and Thermofluidodynamics of said school).
+He was Professor of Fluid Mechanics and professor emeritus at the Higher Technical School of Aeronautical Engineers of the Polytechnic University of Madrid (attached to the Department of Propulsion and Thermofluidodynamics of said school).
 Liñán taught at universities in California, Michigan and Princeton University in the United States and in Marseilles in France, among others.
-From 1997 he was an adjunct professor at Yale University.
+From 1997, he was an adjunct professor at Yale University.

 Liñán died on 8 November 2025, at the age of 90.

 Research

 Liñán focused his research studies on the basic problems of combustion, both reactor and planetary probe dynamics, in the latter case working directly for NASA and the European Space Agency.

 The diffusion flame structure in counterflow was analyzed by him in 1974 through activation-energy asymptotics.